 Jordan Peterson’s perspective is particularly direct on this topic.
 He challenges the popular narratives that keep many of us stuck in a cycle of drinking, hangovers, and regret.
 By looking at these myths head-on, we can start to see alcohol for what it is—and what it isn’t.
 It’s not a magic potion for confidence, a required ticket for social entry, or a key to a more interesting life.
 Let’s break down some of the most common myths and see why they don’t hold up.

-Myth: You Need It to Be Social
+Myth #1: You Need Alcohol to Be Social

 The idea that you need a drink in your hand to connect with people is one of the most persistent myths out there.
 We worry we’ll be awkward or that others will find us boring.
 Peterson pushes back on this, noting that from his sober perspective at social events, alcohol often makes people "stupid and fuzzy minded," hindering genuine connection rather than helping it.
 True connection comes from being present and engaged, not from a buzz.
 Learning to practice mindful drinking — or not drinking at all — in social settings allows you to build relationships based on who you really are, not who you are after a couple of drinks.

-Myth: It Makes You More Creative or Confident
+Myth #2: It Makes You More Creative or Confident

 We’ve all heard the trope of the brilliant artist who creates their best work with a bottle of whiskey nearby.
 But the reality is often the opposite.
 Peterson is clear about his own experience, stating, "I found that there was no bloody way I could write seriously and think seriously on an ongoing basis if I was hung over."
 Alcohol impairs the cognitive functions you need for sharp, creative thinking.
 Any temporary feeling of "liquid courage" it provides is just that—temporary.
 It’s a borrowed confidence that often leaves you with anxiety and regret the next day, chipping away at your true self-esteem over time.

-Myth: Drinking Is "Cool"
+Myth #3: Drinking Is Actually "Cool"

 For decades, advertising and media have sold us the idea that drinking is sophisticated, fun, and a normal part of a successful life.
 But what’s truly "cool" is having the clarity and self-respect to make choices that align with your goals.
 Peterson reframes this by highlighting the moment of realization that "alcohol is dangerous."
 Choosing not to drink isn’t about deprivation; it’s a powerful decision to protect your health, your potential, and your future.
 Seeing the real cost of alcohol — in money, time, and well-being — makes it much easier to see that the coolest thing you can do is live a life you’re fully in control of.